newrelic-experimental/tsm-enablement-workshops/otel-collector-demo/Activity-1.md

             enabled: false
 ```

-The receiver is configured, but we need to configure where the receved data is sent.
-The hostmetrics receiver generates metrics, so we need to configure the `metrics` pipeline to receive metrics from `hostmetrics`.
+The receiver is configured, but we need to configure where the received data is sent.
+The hostmetrics receiver generates metrics, so we need to configure the `metrics` pipeline to receive metrics from `hostmetrics` receiver.

 4. Add the `hostmetrics` receiver to the list of receivers in the `metrics` pipeline

 ```
     metrics:
-      receivers: [otlp,hostmetrics]
+      receivers: [nop,hostmetrics]
       processors: [batch]
       exporters:
        - otlp
 ```

-5. Restart the colloctor to pickup the new configuration:
+5. Restart the collector to pickup the new configuration:
 ```
 ./collector.sh restart
 ```